-An estimated 2000 languages are spoken throughout Africa.
-In several African countries, English is used for official documents and formal written communication Many African countries have several official languages, one of them being English.
-Hundreds of millions of people speak English in Africa, with Nigeria, Ethiopia, Tanzania, South Africa, and Kenya with the highest number of English speakers.
+An estimated 2,000 languages are spoken throughout Africa.
+In several African countries, English is used for official documents and formal written communication.
+Many African countries have several official languages, one of them being English.
+Hundreds of millions of people speak English in Africa: Nigeria, Ethiopia, Tanzania, South Africa and Kenya have the highest number of English speakers.

 Safari guides are very likely to speak English as well as other languages.
 If you have a preference for a language, ask your safari operator to arrange this in advance.

 For your interest, we have listed some of the popular African Safari countries with their official languages.

 Foreign currencies such as US Dollars, Pound Sterling and Euros are accepted at accommodations, hotels, and shops throughout Africa.
 They also accept credit cards, but it isn’t accepted everywhere.
 If you want to convert your currency to local currency, use banks, Forex at the airport or ATMs.

 To make things a little simpler, we have shared a quick currency conversion (2021):

 The last column displays the current values of the respective African currency equivalent to a US dollar.

 |Country||Official Currency||Currency Conversion 2021 (African currency value = 1 US Dollar)|

 7. How much money should I carry on my Tanzanian safari?